1. Better pay

 5. Training and professional development

 TEU collective agreements making sure our members have access and funding to on-going training and professional development.
-We make sure our members have the chance to progress their careers in the direction they choose.
+We make sure our members have the chance to progress your careers in the direction you choose.

 6. Reduce workload